 Yes.
 Many work retirement plans are loaded with high-fee, underperforming mutual funds.
 It can be difficult to even find the index funds!
 We can manage your personal work retirement plan as one of the accounts under our purview if you are a client.
 Or, we can transition your entire business to a good, low-cost indexing plan.
 See more details here.

 Yes, definitely.
-There are certain legal documents that your mom or dad need to sign so that you can be a part of the decision making.
+There are certain legal documents that your parent will need to sign so that you can be a part of the decision making.
 Generally this is an excellent idea, and we are enthusiastic about it.
-The financial industry has a history of targeting the elderly for high fees, a practice we will end.
+The financial industry has a history of targeting the elderly for high fees, a practice we hope to end.

-We recommend signing up here for our newsletter.
+We also recommend signing up here for our free newsletter.

 The definition here is a bit in the eye of the beholder.
 We do not draw up a spending budget for you.
 We don't work in insurance, or prepare taxes.
 We do focus on your financial investing picture - how to save and invest enough for you to retire well and meet your life goals.
 We are always happy to answer questions that might come up that are in my realm of expertise.
 For example, if you are refinancing a house, we could discuss advantages and disadvantages of a long-term vs short-term mortgage.